 The development proposed in both Scenario 1 and Scenario 2 is planning to avoid impacting the wetlands in the AUAR study area to the extent practicable.
-If development plans change and wetland impacts are unavoidable, the project proposer would be required to comply with all federal, state, and local wetland requirements including wetland mitigation requirements through the purchase of wetland banking credits.
+If development plans change and wetland impacts are unavoidable, the project proposer would be required to comply with all federal, state, and local wetland requirements.
+This would include wetland mitigation requirements through the purchase of wetland banking credits and performing a comprehensive Sequencing Analysis in accordance with MN Rules 8420.0520.
+If wetlands are to be impacted, replacement must abide by VRWJPO Wetland Alteration Standards.